ayushn21/AvatarImageView/README.md

 ## Installation

 AvatarImageView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following lines to your Podfile:
+To install it, add the following lines to your Podfile:

     use_frameworks!